Introduction to Bajirao Peshwa 1st History:

 In 19th April 1936, Bajirao sent Chimajirao Appa to Konkan campaign.
 He successfully completed his campaign by killing about 1500 Siddhi troops.
 Maratha army able to capture many forts and regions of Siddhi.

-After the death of Sambhaji Maharaj, Raigad was not in the Maratha Kingdom.
-In 1733, Maratha army took back Raigad fort.
+After the death of Sambhaji Maharaj, Raigad was not part of the Maratha Kingdom.
+In 1733, Maratha army took back Raigad fort under leadership of Peshwa Bajirao.

 Invasion of Delhi: